kyeap/tutorial-api-client/README.md

 4. The script executes exemplary get/post/put/delete interactions with the aedifion API and prints the results to the python console.
 5. Try to interact with other aedifion endpoints from Python by adding own implementations.

-## Export API clients for several programming environments form [Swagger Editor](https://swagger.io/swagger-editor/)
+## Export API clients for several programming environments form,(?)
+[Swagger Editor](https://swagger.io/swagger-editor/)
-There is an online version of the swagger editor as well as an downloadable one.
+There is an online version of the swagger editor as well as a downloadable one.
 This tutorial is using the [online editor](https://editor.swagger.io/).
-1. Download `aedifion.yaml` file.
+1. Download the `aedifion.yaml` file.
 2. Go to https://editor.swagger.io/
-3. Upload the `aedifion.yaml` by clicking on *File* -> *Import File* and insert the path to the `aedifion.yaml` file.
+3. Upload `aedifion.yaml` by clicking on *File* -> *Import File* and insert the path to the `aedifion.yaml` file.
 In case you want to generate a client for the development API, please change `host:` to `api-dev.aedifion.io`.
-4. Now you can export an API client by *Generate Client* -> choose an export you prefer.
+4. Now you can export API client by *Generate Client* -> choose an export you prefer.
 5. [Swagger Codegen](https://swagger.io/swagger-codegen/) will automaticly generate a API client.
 Download and safe the exported client.
 Please follow the instructions in `README.md` file, which is included in the downloaded folder, in order to embed the API client in your programming environment.
 The next section will explain how to include a Python API client.

 ## Include a Python client generated with [Swagger Codegen](https://swagger.io/swagger-codegen/)

 This tutorial will explain how to include a Python client for the aedifion API which is generated using [Swagger Codegen](https://swagger.io/swagger-codegen/).
 The Swagger Codgen export will contain a generically generated `README.md`file.
-The further tutorial will be based on this and any manual comments, notations and hints are written in **_bold italics_**.
+The further tutorial? will be based on this? and any manual comments, notations and hints are written in **_bold italics_**.
 In case you want to use the client for the development API, please follow the tutorial and install the regular client.
 Please change the `host` varibale in `configurations.py` to `api-dev.aedifion.io`.
 The file can be found at your Python installation path at `<Python path>/Lib/site-packages/swagger-client/`.

 ### swagger-client
 **_General information on the aedifion API from https://api.aedifion.io/ui/ :_**